siberianfox/tinygwiki/TinyG-Start.md

 PS Caveat: Be sure to switch the AC input from 240v to 120v if you are in the US or a 120v mains country.
 Most PSs will still work, but will audibly "click" and lose power if you don't set this correctly.
 Also, we've gotten Meanwell clones ordering from eBay - like Meigwei.
 Sheesh - they said I was ordering a Meanwell.

 #### Stepper Motors
-TinyG will work with bipolar and unipolar stepper motors up to 2.5 amps per winding.
-This covers most NEMA23 and smaller motors.
+TinyG will work with bipolar and unipolar stepper motors.
+This covers most NEMA17 and NEMA23 motors you are likely to encounter.
 It will not work with motors wired as 5 wire "star configurations", so avoid these.
 Some of out favorite sources for stepper motors are:

 * [Automation Technology Inc. (Keling)](http://www.automationtechnologiesinc.com/)
 * [Alltronics](http://www.alltronics.com/cgi-bin/category/55 www.alltronics.com/cgi-bin/category/55)